 Rosetta Records Project: Celebrating Women in Early Blues and Jazz Music

 Rosetta Reitz surrounded by performers from the "Blues Is A Woman" concert at the Newport Jazz Festival, 1980.
 (Standing, L to R): Koko Taylor, Linda Hopkins, George Wein, Rosetta Reitz, Adelaide Hall, Little Brother Montgomery, Big Mama Thornton, Beulah Bryant; (Seated, L to R): Sharon Freeman, Sippie Wallace, Nell Carter).
+Courtesy of the Rosetta Reitz Papers, David M. Rubenstein Rare Book & Manuscript Library, Duke University.
+Used by Permission of Rebecca Reitz.

-A series of LPs from Spinster and Americana Music Productions celebrating the centennial of Rosetta Reitz and her legendary feminist record label Rosetta Records
+A series of LPs from SPINSTER and Americana Music Productions celebrating the centennial of Rosetta Reitz and her legendary feminist record label Rosetta Records

 Over three curated albums, this project creatively responds to Rosetta Records’ pioneering compilations of rarely-reissued, hard-to-find early blues and jazz recordings with historical research, original writing, archival images, and new transfers of rare audio in best sound.
 Each LP also welcomes contemporary writers, artists, and organizers to engage with Reitz’s own extensive and illuminating research and to continue the critical unfinished work of her life: to elevate Black women’s popular music from the 78 RPM era.

 RELEASE 1: JAILHOUSE BLUES.
 A remastered and expanded edition of the iconic and now out-of-print 1987 Rosetta Records LP Jailhouse Blues, which features field recordings made by women incarcerated at Parchman Penitentiary in the 1930s and liner notes by Bernice Johnson Reagon.
-This phase of the project includes a working group to collaborate with Black feminist organizers in Mississippi and ensure that the album has a presence in the region where the music was originally recorded.
-All proceeds will be donated to an anti-carceral organization in Mississippi.
+This phase of the project will include a working group to collaborate with Black feminist organizers in Mississippi and ensure that the album has a presence in the region where the music was originally recorded.
+All proceeds will be donated to an abolitionist organization in Mississippi.

 RELEASE 2: INDEPENDENT WOMEN’S BLUES.
 A new compilation of rare 78 RPM recordings inspired by Reitz’s “Independent Women’s Blues” series, recontextualizing the brilliant artistry and independent spirit of classic masters like Bessie Smith and lesser-known luminaries like Hattie Burleson.

-“When I started working on The Color Purple, I was listening to the women on the [Independant Women's Blues Volume 1] Mean Mothers album.
+“When I started working on The Color Purple, I was listening to the women on the [Independent Women's Blues Volume 1] Mean Mothers album.
 I love the way they dealt with sexuality, with relationships with men.” – Alice Walker

 Release 3: OLD & NEW BLUES.
 Old & New Blues, inspired by an unrealized idea in Reitz’s archive, features newly recorded versions of songs reissued on Rosetta Records LPs–giving contemporary artists the opportunity to reimagine the landmark music of women in pre- and post-war blues and jazz.